Box-Critters-Localbox/Localbox/README.md

-# Box Critters Recritted
+# Box Critters Localbox

 Reopening the dusty box of the world of Box Critters!
-This is a Typescript server emulator using the Bun & Deno frameworks.
+This is a Typescript server emulator using Deno.

 ## Party Switcher